 Stay tuned for more 2021 Antarctica solar eclipse cruise departures announced on this post as more ships will surely take part in this unusual cosmic event.

-This solar eclipse cruises post was originally published in June 2018 when the first 2021 dates were announced, and has since been updated by our experts to reflect new sailings.
-Our most recent update occurred May 2019.
+This Antarctica solar eclipse cruises post was originally published in June 2018 when the first 2021 dates were announced, and has since been updated by our experts to reflect new sailings.
+Our most recent update occurred November 2019.